 For us, buzz that started over 25 years ago is still being felt today, and is only increasing in its resonance.
 Sticking it out through the tough times has also helped with our WOM marketing and ultimately our community impact.
 It is during the tough times that I feel the business owner and leaders in the company should be out there even more – networking, writing, contributing, and constantly sharing the core message.

-3. Build an inspired internal community that spills over into the community
+3. Build an inspired internal community that spills over into your external community

 As a Buchanan I was always drawn to the model of building a clan culture.
 Clan leaders usually focus on encouraging cohesion, teamwork, and courses of action that depend on the interests of the group.

 Being a music therapist and entrepreneur has definitely been a great joy in my life.
 But creating jobs has been the gift that has allowed our important service to reach more people.
 I’m at the point now where I may not know every client that we serve in the same way I once did, but I know we have a caring team spilling out into the streets to serve those clients and fulfill our mission.

 Author and speaker Brian Tracy reminds us that 95% of a company’s success resides in the ability to select the right people in the first place — but we may not always get it right every time.
 As we know, leading any team becomes more complex when the team members are of varying experiential backgrounds, age gaps, and cultures.
 Dr. Jacqueline Peters, in her most recent book, highlights the five building blocks for high performance relationships that help better support your team by creating a common purpose, building camaraderie, building safety, reducing relationship accidents, and repairing conflict in order to generate a greater sense of happiness and fulfillment.